 ‘Another world is not only possible, she is on her way.
-On a quiet day I can hear her breathing.’
+On a quiet day I can hear her breathing.’ - Arundhati Roy

-Undoubtedly the biggest story that grabbed me, and held on tight for a full 18 months until its triumphant resolution in December 2014, was the heroic battle of the Victorian community against the greedy government proposal to build the dud East-West Link.
+Undoubtedly the biggest story that grabbed me, and held on tight for a full 18 months until its triumphant resolution in December 2014, was the battle of the Victorian community against the government/big business proposal to build the dud East-West Link.
 In that epic struggle I assumed the informal role of photographer/blogger/citizen journalist.
 As you can see below, I was lucky enough to be interviewed by film-maker, Ivan Hexter, about my involvement in the movement.
 I was also delighted to allow the use of my photographs throughout Tunnel Vision.

 One of the key aims of our campaign was to pressure the government to deliver on its promise to improve the public transport system.
-In the video immediately below, you can see me in a cameo performance as one of the 'ghosts' waiting for the Doncaster train that never came.
+In the video below, you can see me in a cameo performance as one of the 'ghosts' waiting for the Doncaster train that never came.